 We have 6 projects available for students to consider:

-- Implementation in emergency departments of the Agency for Clinical Innovation (ACI) model of care for acute low back pain (Professor Chris Maher, George Institute for Global Health, NSW)
+- Implementation in emergency departments of the Agency for Clinical Innovation (ACI) model of care for acute low back pain (Professor Chris Maher, Sydney School of Public Health, University of Sydney, NSW)

 - A prospective trial assessing the management of humerus shaft fractures in adults (Professor Lucian Bogdan Solomon, Royal Adelaide Hospital, SA)